UnoBaithak/journee_server/README.md

-# Minerva
+# Athena
-This service takes the user input, interacts with Hermes to get data and then gives the answer you are looking for
+This service takes the user input, interacts with Apollo to get data and then gives the answer you are looking for